Jurymax99/TimeControl/README.md

 Once started, type h to get the following message:
 ```
 Enter s to start counting your worktime
-Once started, enter p to pause, r to resume or s to stop the clock
+Once started type s to stop the clock and h to get help
 Enter q to quit
 ```